theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/ancient-egypt/part-2/index.md

   - { title: "Ancient Egypt", url: "/pillars/the-teachings/the-afterlife/series-1/ancient-egypt/" }
   - { title: "II" }

-# 🔗 Auto-injected navigation (v4.0)
+# 🔗 Auto-injected navigation (v4.1)
 episodeParts:
+  -
-  - title: "Part I — The Eternal Nile: Death Is Not the End"
+    title: "Part I — The Eternal Nile: Death Is Not the End"
     desc: "The rites of preservation and the secrets of Ma’at — from mummification to the soul’s first awakening."
     url: "/pillars/the-teachings/the-afterlife/series-1/ancient-egypt/part-1/"
+  -
-  - title: "Part II — The Twelve Gates: Trials of the Duat"
+    title: "Part II — The Twelve Gates: Trials of the Duat"
-    desc: "The journey through the Duʺat — twelve gates, spells of becoming, and the testing of the soul’s true name."
+    desc: "The journey through the Duat — twelve gates, spells of becoming, and the testing of the soul’s true name."
     url: "/pillars/the-teachings/the-afterlife/series-1/ancient-egypt/part-2/"
+  -
-  - title: "Part III — The Resurrection of Light: The Weighing of the Heart"
+    title: "Part III — The Resurrection of Light: The Weighing of the Heart"
     desc: "The weighing of the heart, the birth of the Akh, and the soul’s ascension among the Imperishables."
     url: "/pillars/the-teachings/the-afterlife/series-1/ancient-egypt/part-3/"

 seriesNav:
   -